Hi I’m Felix!

 Latest posts

 I have been a WordPress Core Contributor since version 4.3 which was released in August 2015.
 I’m currently a component maintainer of the Multisite component and the REST API component, but regularly work in other areas as well.
-With WordPress version 4.6 I became one of the “Recent Rockstar” developers for the first time, and since November 2016 I have been a Core Committer.
+With WordPress version 4.6 I was recognized as a noteworthy contributor for the first time, and since November 2016 I have been a Core Committer.

-Most recently, I was the first Performance Lead as part of the WordPress 6.2 release squad and the Co-Performance Lead for the WordPress 6.3 release.
+More recently, I was the first Performance Lead as part of the WordPress 6.2 release squad, the Co-Performance Lead for the WordPress 6.3 release, and later the Performance Lead for the WordPress 6.8 release.
+I’m currently mostly involved in the new WordPress AI Team, of which I am a founding member and initial co-Team Rep.

-Over the course of time I have opened 240 tickets, received 359 props and made 257 commits.
-Working on WordPress Core and other open-source projects is a high priority for me, so I ensure I have work time available to dedicate to it.
+Over the course of time I have worked on tons of tickets and made 301 commits.
+Working on WordPress Core and other open-source projects is a high priority for me, so I ensure I have sponsored or personal time available to dedicate to it.

 Software Engineer at Google